pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export type BooleanOrUndefined = boolean | undefined;

-// Warning: (ae-forgotten-export) The symbol "GenericRenderValue" needs to be exported by the entry point public-api.d.ts
 // Warning: (ae-missing-release-tag) "BooleanRenderValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)